Lori-Ann Matte

 Lori-Ann Matte (born June 30, 1999) is a Canadian pair skater.
-With her former partner, Thierry Ferland, she is the 2018 Canadian national junior champion and finished within the top ten at two World Junior Championships (2017, 2018).
+With her current partner, Thierry Ferland, she is the 2018 Canadian national junior champion and finished within the top ten at two World Junior Championships (2017, 2018).

 As of August 2023, she is paired with French skater Noel-Antoine Pierre.

 Personal life

 Lori-Ann Matte was born June 30, 1999, in Yongxiu, China, and grew up in Lévis, Quebec, Canada.
 As of 2018, she is enrolled at Collège de Rosemont in Montréal.

 Career

 Early years

 Matte began learning to skate in 2004.
 She teamed up with Thierry Ferland around 2010.
 The pair won the novice bronze medal at the 2015 Canadian Championships and the novice silver medal at the 2015 Canada Winter Games.
 The following season, they moved up to the junior level and placed 6th at the 2016 Canadian Championships.

 2016–2017 season

 Matte/Ferland made their ISU Junior Grand Prix debut in September 2016.
 After winning the junior silver medal at the 2017 Canadian Championships, they were assigned to the 2017 World Junior Championships in Taipei.
 The pair ranked 7th in the short program, 12th in the free skate, and 9th overall at the competition in Taiwan.
 They were coached by Martine Simard in Lévis, Quebec until the end of the season.
 In May 2017, they relocated to Montréal.